 The decision to move to the new banknotes was informed by engagement with a wide range of stakeholders in the cash industry.
 This initial work gave the Bank confidence that the industry would be able to adapt to smaller polymer notes.
 The Bank is committed to working collaboratively with businesses to support a smooth transition.

-The Bank has hosted five Industry-wide Forums in February and October 2014, May and November 2015, and May 2016 which were attended by over 100 organisations in the cash industry including financial institutions, ATM operators, cash-in-transit companies, banknote equipment manufacturers, retailers, and trade associations.
-The next Forum is planned for November 2016.
+The Bank has hosted six Industry-wide Forums in February and October 2014, May and November 2015, and May and November 2016 which were attended by over 100 organisations in the cash industry including financial institutions, ATM operators, cash-in-transit companies, banknote equipment manufacturers, retailers, and trade associations.
+The next Forum is planned for June 2017.

 Keeping up to date